 Tip

-You can make falafel with black chickpeas!
+You can make a Lebanese falafel recipe with black chickpeas!
 One time, I had soaked black chickpeas to make Kerala Kadala Curry for our weekend breakfast, but it never happened.
 When I drained it to put it back into the fridge, I realised I could try some falafel for the evening snack! 🙂 We loved it and I am glad I tried it.
 This recipe works great for both black and white chickpeas!

 How do you get a falafel to stick together?